Thank goodness the original researchers were wrong.

 For decades, science has been telling us that the neurons we are born with are all we ever get.

 It's only downhill from there.

-Any damage from inflammation, infection (during critical times of development), injury, or chemical exposure is locked in.
+Any damage from inflammation, infection (during critical times of development), trauma, injury, or chemical exposure is locked in.

 Turns out that isn't true.

 Pretty recently, scientists have determined that the adult brain can make new neurons and has an entire system for this undertaking.

 Nowhere is this more prevalent in the brain than the hippocampus.

 This is especially important for anxiety, depression, PTSD, and a host of mental health issues.
 Maybe all issues!

 Interestingly, our hippocampus naturally shrinks about 2% each year from age 30 on.